 The success of this strategy hinges upon the near certainty of total annihilation, should nuclear weapons be used.
 ICBMs are engineered to fly through space on a total flight of about 30 mins before detonating with enormous destructive power upon targets.

 “If another nation believes they can have an advantage by using a nuclear weapon, that is really dangerous.
 What you want to do is have such a strong deterrent force that any desire to attack with nuclear weapons will easily be outweighed by the response they get from the other side.
 That's the value of what the deterrent force provides,” Weinstein said in an exclusive interview with Scout Warrior.

-Althought Weinstein did not take a position on the pior administration's considerations about having the U.S. adopt a No First Use, or NFU, nuclear weapons policy, Air Force Secretary Deborah James has expressed concern about the possiblity, in a news report published by Defense News.
+Although Weinstein did not take a position on the prior administration's considerations about having the U.S. adopt a No First Use, or NFU, nuclear weapons policy, some Air Force senior leaders have, over the years, expressed concern about the possibility, according to several news reports.
 Limiting the U.S. scope of deterrence, many argue, might wrongly encourage potential adversaries to think they could succeed with a limited first nuclear strike of some kind.

 Ground-Based Strategic Deterrence